Comic Browser:

 The Beaten Path

-Captain America #429 Synopsis by Peter Silvestro
+Captain America #429 synopsis by Peter Silvestro

 As Captain America finds himself in police custody, the chief suspect in the murders committed by Americop, he begins to wonder whether cooperating with the authorities was really a good idea.
 The sheriff doesn’t believe he is really Captain America so Cap uses his one phone call to contact Peggy Carter, who calls the White House to vouch for him.
 This gets results….